Saketha4/Metabolic-Model-of-Pseudomonas-putida-KT2440/README.md

 NCBI: Genome data for Pseudomonas putida KT2440.

 ### Constraints and Assumptions:
-Objective Function: The model is built with biomass production as a default objective function.
+Objective Function: The model is built with acetyl-CoA carboxylase as an objective function.
 Alternative objectives include organic acid production (e.g., succinate, acetate) for biotechnological applications.

 ## Constraints: